Munster sink 14-man Leinster in tempestuous Christmas derby

 When Furlong and Ringrose soon followed, it seemed to signal the end of Leinster’s resistance.
 Not that Leinster were done, and again going to the corner and going through the phases, Earls - who had been moved into midfield for the final quarter - picked off Ciaran Frawley’s pass.

 Although he had 80 plus metres to travel, ‘oul man Earls still has wheels and there was no catching him, of all people.
-Even Jordan Larmout abandoned the chase.
+Even Jordan Larmour abandoned the chase.

 That was effectively that really, until a procession of leg-pumping carries culminated in Max Deegan plunging over with the last play.